 The second definition of the term berth is the space one ship gives to another.
 For example, one ship will give another a wide berth, which means that the ship is avoiding the other ship by providing it plenty of space to maneuver.
 This wide berth can be for safety or convenience.
 Although this is originally a nautical term, the idiom "give a wide berth" has made its way into common English usage to relate to avoiding anything, person, or place.
 It especially is important when someone is in a bad mood!

 A Place to Sleep

 The third definition of berth relates to a bed or sleeping space.
 Most often, berth relates to a shelf-like or pull-down bed on a ship.
-These built-in beds are small since they were first designed to fit in tiny cabins like on the sailboat seen in the photo.
-However, cruise ships usually use the word berth to mean a bed on any type on the ship.
+These built-in beds are small since they were first designed to fit in tiny cabins like on sailboats.
+However, cruise ships usually use the word berth to mean a bed of any type on the ship.
 So, although berth started out as a built-in shelf or bunk, it now can also mean a single, double, queen or king-sized bed on a cruise ship.

 A Job on a Ship

 The fourth definition of berth describes a job on a ship.
 This definition also probably relates to the number of beds (berths) on a ship since each employee needs a berth.
 Therefore the number of berths (jobs) would equal the number of berths (beds).
 Merchant marine ships use the term more often than cruise ships do since each berth on a cruise ship does not match specifically with a job.